 Utse, the main temple of the monastery represents Mount Meru.
 The surrounding twelve chapels represent continents (the larger four chapels) and subcontinents (the smaller eight chapels).
 There are also Sun and Moon temples to the south and north of the main chapel respectively.

-There are four large colored stupas at the four directions from the main temple: the White Stupa with snow lions, Red Stupa named “Dharma Wheel” is decorated with lotuses, Black Stupa or “Nirvana” and Green Stupa “Tashigomang” with sixteen doors.
+There are four large colored stupas at the four directions from the main temple: the White Stupa with snow lions, Red Stupa or “Dharma Wheel” with lotus decorations, Black Stupa or “Nirvana” and Green Stupa “Tashigomang” with sixteen doors.

 The wall with 1008 stupas surrounds the entire monastery complex.